72nd/feti-ng/README.md

 ## Usage

 Use your favorite HTTP-server to serve the content of the `web` directory.
 Done.
+If a more complex deployment is needed you can use the `feti` python application for automatic build and deployment of the web folder

-## Generate the schedule
+## Site builder

-This Python script takes the data from a Baserow instance and generates a `schedule.json`.
-Please note that you have to manually edit some fields in the JSON (like for the event name).
-This fields start with »TODO«.
+This Python script takes the data from a Baserow instance as well as the config file and generates a web folder which is then deployed to the given location.

 ### Installation